partidodigitalpt/documentation/By-laws for political parties supported by dapps.md

 <b>( article 3-b )</b><br>
 Composition</p>

 The **PP** presidency is composed of 1 member elected by plurinominal consensus on the on-line platform and 1 member elected by the Political Commission.
+The presidency must be composed of members of both sexes.

 <p align="center">
 <b>( article 3-c )</b><br>